mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 ## (x + x) * 42
 ```

-You can use `substitute` this way to translate an input into an expression.
+You can use `substitute` this way to translate input into an expression.
 Function arguments are passed as something called *promises*—among other things they are expressions that are not yet evaluated—so you can capture them and get the quoted expressions.

 Capturing parameters and treating them as quoted expressions is at the heart of non-standard evaluation.
-If you do not capture parameters they are evaluated where they are used and you get standard evaluation.
-If you capture them—quote them—and do something with them that doesn't involved immediately evaluating them, then you are doing something non-standard.
+If you do not capture parameters, they are evaluated where they are used, and you get the standard evaluation.
+If you capture them—quote them—and do something with them that doesn't involve immediately evaluating them, then you are doing something non-standard.
 Well, it is called non-standard, but it is used all over R, so it is a little bit standard…

 Be careful when you call non-standard evaluation functions from other functions.
-When you capture an input variable you get the exact expression the function was called with.
+When you capture an input variable, you get the exact expression the function was called with.
 You don't get the expression it potentially refers to.

 ```r